 Langley students are invited to get creative for an upcoming art exhibit, DIVERSEartLANGLEY, sponsored by the DEI Committee.
 Students don't have to be enrolled in art classes to enter -- submissions are accepted from anyone with an idea to express!
 Prizes will be awarded to the top three submissions.
-The art will be exhibited in Langley Hall on March 24 from 6 -7 pm.
-Following the exhibit, from 7 – 8 pm, we'll have an interactive, moderated discussion in the LHS Library.
+The art will be exhibited in Langley Hall on an evening in late March each year.
+Following the exhibit, we'll have an interactive, moderated discussion in the LHS Library.

 Submissions can be in the form of photography, painting/drawing, sculpture, architecture (small scale), literature (short stories), music, dance or theatre/film.